Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 You can see that due to the inclusion of new courses and the arduous efforts by our Marketing team the percentage of High purchasers do spike up.

-## Problems Encountered during my journey
+## Challenges encountered during my journey

 ### Problem 1:
 **Difficulties in scoping the project during the initial stages.**\